Admissions

 Do you offer scholarships or bursaries?

-We offer academic, music, art, drama, and sports scholarships at 11+ entry, typically providing fee remissions of around 10%.
-Our bursary programme can provide means-tested support of up to 100% fee remission for families who would benefit from our education but require financial assistance.
+Our Bursary programme (usually restricted to the Senior School) can provide means-tested support of up to 100% fee remission for families who would benefit from our education but require financial assistance.
 Click here for more information.

 What is your approach to pastoral care?

-Every pupil belongs to a Clan (a nod to our Scottish roots) with dedicated pastoral staff who monitor their academic progress, wellbeing, and personal development.
-We maintain small class sizes and foster close relationships between staff and pupils to ensure individual needs are met.
+Every pupil belongs to a Clan (a nod to our Scottish roots) and the School dedicated pastoral staff who monitor every pupil’s academic progress, wellbeing, and personal development.

 What co-curricular activities do you offer?